 Financial Aid Suspension

 Students who are placed on financial aid suspension are ineligible for financial aid for subsequent enrollment periods.
 During suspension students may be permitted to attend National University at their own expense to demonstrate academic progress.

 Reinstatement of Eligibility

-Students who choose to attend National University or another institution while on financial aid suspension at their own expense will not be automatically eligible for financial aid upon seeking reinstatement.
+Students who choose to attend National University while on financial aid suspension will do so at their own expense and will not be eligible for financial aid upon seeking reinstatement.
 When seeking reinstatement, students must be meeting the academic progress standards in order to regain eligibility for subsequent enrollment periods.

 Approved Appeals – Probationary Status